maxwell-bland/deredaction/README.md

-Remediation efforts and questionable legality prevent me from releasing the code publicly to automatically break redactions: regardless of how spicy the results would be or how many sleepless nights were spent, I will not be caught giving a fully automatic .45 to any small child.
+Remediation efforts and questionable legality prevent me from releasing the code publicly to automatically break redactions: regardless of how spicy the results would be or how many sleepless nights were spent, I will not be caught giving a fully automatic machine gun to any small child.

-But, if you are a world-weary scholar scraping what you can together for rent, I'll give you all the code on valid scientific request, for reproduction purposes and to make your research easier, so long as you agree to a few promises, so as to not hurt your future career.

 Without further ado, let's talk about what this repository contains.